skramm/homog2d/docs/homog2d_manual.md

 ...
 ```

-A set of polymorphic functions has been made compatible with this type.
+To get the actual type of the object, you can call the free function `getType()`,
+that will return an enum value of type `Type` having one of these values:<br>
+`Point2d, Line2d, Segment, FRect, Circle, Ellipse, OPolyline, CPolyline`.
+You can get a human-readable value ot the object type with `getString(Type)`.

-A set of functors is available, to be used with `std::visit()`, lying in the `fct` sub-namespace
+A set of functors to be used with `std::visit()` is available, lying in the `fct` sub-namespace
 [see here](https://codedocs.xyz/skramm/homog2d/namespaceh2d_1_1fct.html).
 But the easyest is probably to use the associated free functions, so you don't have the hassle of functors.

 For example, with the above vector, you can print their type, length and area with:
 ```C++
 for( auto& e: vec )